What makes people read content online?

 Try an experiment.
 The next time you read a blog post, ask yourself this question: “what about the title or headline attracted me in the first place?”

 The more specifically you can answer this question, the better your next title will be.
-It’ll afford you the opportunity to craft a more powerful title that will get people reading.
+It’ll afford you the opportunity to craft a more powerful title that will get people reading your blog article.

 There are lots of headline formulas you can use.
 However, don’t deceive people into clicking a headline when the content offers no real value.